Game Changing Employees - People Development Magazine

 Our selection processes do not achieve the desired results.
 Managers repeatedly make the same mistakes.
 The decision on candidate selection can range from the manager making a unilateral decision to a full post-interview debrief and evaluation.
 Even full debriefs can vary from a comprehensive post-interview discussion to a “thumbs up or thumbs down” exercise.

-Our interview preparation and selection criteria are often flawed or weighted incorrectly.
-This causes us to select the wrong candidate.
-Selecting the best candidates is achieved by shifting the focus to a customized and correctly-weighted selection criteria based on the company, department, and job-specific requirements.
-Shifting the focus is the key to employing the best employees – for now and the future.
+Our interview preparation and selection criteria are often flawed or weighted incorrectly, leading to the selection of the wrong candidate.
+Selecting the best candidates is achieved by shifting the focus to customised and correctly weighted selection criteria tailored to the company, department, and job-specific requirements.
+This shift in focus is key to employing the best employees – both now and in the future.

 It’s Time for Game Changers

 Companies fight to find and keep their competitive advantage.
 Competitive advantage is never guaranteed to last forever.
-Your differentiation is employing the next game changing employees who will keep their companies ahead in the market.
-Game changers are smart, agile employees who excel in their current job and future jobs that do not exist.
+Your differentiation is employing the next game-changing employees who will keep their companies ahead in the market.
+Game changers are competent, agile employees who excel in their current roles and in future roles that do not yet exist.